oscar-system/GAP_pkg/GAP_pkg_ctbllib/README.md

 # GAP_pkg_ctbllib

-This is generated wrapper package for the GAP package CTblLib 1.3.4.
+This is a generated Julia wrapper package for the GAP package CTblLib 1.3.4.

 ## Issues